 Transportation to and from Claymont is not included.
 Once admitted as a participant, you may pay for Biduum

-Latinum Virginianum through PayPal (below), or by sending a check payable to SALVI to:
+Latinum Virginianum through PayPal using the "Buy Now" button below or by sending a check payable to SALVI to:

 1409 Lorraine Way

 Santa Rosa, CA 95404